 The Clearinghouse community offers several sets of resources to support teachers interested in using writing in their courses.
 These include a rich collection of teaching guides, the University of Delaware's Teaching tips, access to the archives of Bedford Bits, and a list of links to teaching resources elsewhere on the web.

 The WAC Clearinghouse provides a range of resources for writers.
-Many of these are adapted from the Writing@CSU website, which supported writers and teachers from its initial establishment in 1993 at Colorado State University.
+Many of these are adapted from the Writing@CSU website, which has supported writers and teachers since it was established in 1993 at Colorado State University.
 Resources include more than 80 writing guides, which cover topics ranging from developing ideas for a writing project to genres in a range of disciplines to up-to-date citation guides to systems including APA, MLA, CSE, and Chicago.

 The Clearinghouse is developing a set of resources for researchers who focus on historical, linguistic, and empirical research of various kinds.
 This is a work in progress.
 Please check back as we develop this important part of our site.
 At this time, we are delighted to feature the Dartmouth '66 Exhibit as our first research resource.